igor-ka/ngcourse-blog/components-in-angular-1.x-part-1.md

-# Creating Angular 2 Style Components Using Angular 1: Part I
+# Creating Angular 2 Style Components Using Angular 1 (Part I)

 As Angular 2 looms in the horizon, it is easy to be overwhelmed by the upcoming transition.
 An important topic emerging for many developers is how to align existing applications, or write new ones, using Angular 1.x to ensure the transition is smooth, and to minimize refactoring when Angular 2 comes out.
 After all no one wants to write an application today that will be obsolete in a year.